-US Secretary of State Hilary Clinton arrived in Jerusalem late Tuesday night amidst announcements that a cease-fire deal between Israel and
+US Secretary of State Hillary Clinton arrived in Jerusalem late Tuesday night

+amid reports that a deal on a truce between Israel and Hamas was

-essential to de-escalate the situation in Gaza,” Clinton said in a joint
+essential to de-escalate the situation in Gaza,” Clinton said before meeting

-goal must be a durable outcome that promotes
+“The goal must be a durable outcome that promotes

 regional stability and advances the security and legitimate aspirations of

 “Our hearts break for the